Classification of simple Lie superalgebras in characteristic $2$: Examples of simple Lie superalgebras obtained by ``Method 2"

-In other words, it can not happen that $S(\fg, gr)$ is a \textit{partial} prolong, see \cite{Shch}, whereas the complete prolong of the non-positive part of $S(\fg, gr)$ strictly contains it.
+\ssbegin{Proposition} Let $\fg=\fg(\un)$ be the generalized Cartan prolong.
+To obtain the Lie superalgebra $\fs(\fg, \gr)$, we only have to add to $\fg$ the squares of basis elements of negative degrees \textbf{corresponding to the indeterminates whose heights are $>1$}. \end{Proposition}

-\begin{proof} We know that certain (called \textit{critical}) coordinates of the shearing vector might have ``in-built" limitations; but if the coordinate can be $>1$ it can be however big, except $\fv\fle$, for which one of the coordinates of the shearing vector can not exceed 2, see \cite{BGLLS2}.
+Recall that in all known examples of simple vectorial Lie superalgebras except $\fv\fle$, for which one of the coordinates of the shearing vector $\un$ can not exceed 2, if $\un_i$ can be $>1$ it can be however big, see \cite{BGLLS2}.
+The coordinates of the shearing vector with ``in-built" bounds are called \textit{critical}.

-Let the depth of $\fg$ be equal to 1.
-Let $\fg=(\fg_{-1}, \fg_0)_*$ be the infinite-dimensional Cartan prolong corresponding to the shearing vector $\un$ without any constraints imposed on its coordinates, so all non-critical coordinates of $\un$ are equal to $\infty$.
-Then $\fg$ is the maximal transitive $\Zee$-graded Lie algebra with the given non-positive part.
+\begin{proof} Let the depth of $\fg$ be equal to 1.
+Let $\fg=(\fg_{-1}, \fg_0)_{*,\un}$ be the infinite-dimensional Cartan prolong corresponding to the shearing vector $\un$ without any constraints imposed on its coordinates, so all noncritical coordinates of $\un$ are equal to $\infty$.
+Then $\fg$ is the maximal transitive $\Zee$-graded Lie algebra with the given nonpositive part.
 In particular, the maximality implies that the positive part is a restricted Lie algebra.
-So to cook $S(\fg, gr)$, it suffices to add squares of the basis elements of degree $-1$ to $\fg$.
+So, to cook $\fs(\fg, gr)$, it suffices to add squares of the basis elements of degree $-1$ to $\fg$.